Shechangesway/Chenwei-Shi/index.md

 ---
 layout: default
 ---
+News!
+I will defend my thesis *Reason to Believe* on June 13th at 13:00 in the Aula of UvA (Spui, 1012 RM Amsterdam).
+And one day before that, there is a [joint workshop](https://projects.illc.uva.nl/lgc/seminar/2018/04/workshop-new-directions-in-reasoning-about-belief-and-knowledge/) on the occasion of [Malvin](https://w4eg.de/malvin/)'s and my defences.

 I am now a PhD candidate at the [ILLC](http://www.illc.uva.nl/), [University of Amsterdam](http://www.uva.nl/en/home/) under the supervision of [Johan van Benthem](https://staff.fnwi.uva.nl/j.vanbenthem/), [Sonja Smets](http://sonja.tiddlyspot.com/#HOME) and [Fenrong Liu](http://www.fenrong.net/).
 Meanwhile, I am affiliated with the [Tsinghua University - University of Amsterdam Joint Research Centre for Logic](http://tsinghualogic.net/JRC/) in Beijing.
 My current research interest lies in formal epistemology, in particular the relation between human reasoning and belief.